-- 1. Enter the URL supplied by your administrator, or click the Self-Reporting link on the TRITON console logon page to access the self-reporting logon page. - 2.
+- 1. Enter the URL supplied by your administrator to access the self-reporting logon page. - 2.
 If Policy Server shows a drop-down list, choose the IP address for the Policy Server that logs information on your Internet activity.

 Contact your administrator for assistance.